-That means, for the whole sample of learners in the ASU study and the newly enrolled students in the study of five community colleges, researchers took into account how well students were already doing, and measured the contribution of MyLab Math on top of that.
+That means, for the whole sample of learners in the ASU study and the newly enrolled students in the study of five higher education institutions, researchers took into account how well students were already doing, and measured the contribution of MyLab Math on top of that.

 Pulaski Technical College (PTC), US, noticed improved retention after implementing MyLab Math to standardize course delivery and give students access to digital learning materials anytime.